yissok/manotes/README.md

 # TODO

 NEXT EPISODE:
-- github integration
-    - upon note take
-        - working copy add action in main shortcut
-        - append tag to message
+- convert no enc shtct input to base64
-    - end of day push
-        - commit using message in file
-        - delete message.txt
+- move notes button
+- fix date of notes not being the date in the name of the file
 - not enc work
     - shortcuts
         - allow new note not enc input flag in middleware shortcut